themagicalmammal/howtolinux/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/themagicalmammal/howtopopbuntu/blob/master/LICENSE)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/themagicalmammal/howtopopbuntu/graphs/commit-activity)
 #### To see what my setup looks like, go [here](https://www.reddit.com/r/pop_os/comments/jswu9j/pop_os_punk_setup/).
-###### This is done exclusively on Pop OS 20.04 but, this has been tested on Ubuntu & Voyager, this should work for every Ubuntu-based Distros.
+###### This is done exclusively on Pop OS 20.04 but, has been tested on Ubuntu & Voyager, most of these tweaks should work for every Ubuntu-based Distros out there.
 This is an extensive Guide on the set of things I use.
 This has been tested on my two computers, one of them is 7th Gen i5 with Samsung EVO SSD and the other one is a 3rd Gen i3.
 These tweaks are added based on my experience over six months using pop on them.

 # Index
 ## [Installation](https://github.com/themagicalmammal/howtopopbuntu#1-installation)